What Is An Escrow Account? Definition And Facts

 How do you remove your escrow account from your mortgage?

-Depending on your loan type, down payment amount and credit history, your lender may require you to use an escrow account.
-Borrowers who opt for an FHA, USDA or Jumbo Smart loan, for example, are required to fund an escrow account as part of their mortgage payment.
+Depending on your loan type, down payment amount and credit history, your mortgage lender may require you to use an escrow account.
+Borrowers who opt for an USDA, VA Streamline Refinance or FHA loan, for example, are required to fund an escrow account as part of their monthly mortgage payment.

 Should you meet the requirements of your mortgage servicer, you may opt to cancel your escrow account.
 Start by sending your servicer a formal, written request to cancel your account.
-At Rocket Mortgage, the requirements vary by loan type.
+If your mortgage servicer approves, the escrow company will then send you the remaining balance in the form of a check.
+At Rocket Mortgage, the cancellation requirements vary by loan type.

 For conventional loans backed by Fannie Mae, you can’t have a payment 30 or more days late in the past year or 60 or more days late in the past 2 years.
 Additionally, you have to have more than 20% equity in your home.
 Finally, the loan has to be at least a year old.